magmide/magmide/README.md

 In the same way, when you define a function, you're creating a *proof* that the input types of the function can somehow be transformed into the output type of the function.
 For example this dumb little function: `|> n: u8; n == 0` has type `u8 -> bool`, so the function *proves* that a `u8` can always be transformed into a `bool`.
 In this way, the `->` in function types can be understood as *both* a computational transformation *and* the implication operator from logic (if this is true then that is true, `P -> Q`).
 The only problem with `u8 -> bool` is that it isn't a proof of anything very interesting!
 It's really easy to transform a `u8` into a `bool` (`|> _; true`, `|> _; false`, `|> n; n == 9`).
 The simple type of `bool` gives us basically no information.

 But if we enhance our language with *dependent types*, we can start doing really interesting stuff.
 Let's start with a function whose *type* proves that its input is equal to 5.
-We've already introduced asserted types, so let's define our own type to represent that idea, and a function that uses it
+We've already introduced asserted types, so let's define our own type to represent that idea (this isn't the right way to do this, we'll improve it in a second), and a function that uses it.

 ```
 type equal_5 number;
   | yes & (number == 5)
   | no & (number != 5)

-fn equal_to_5 number: u8 -> equal_5 number;
+fn is_equal_5 number: u8 -> equal_5 number;
   return if number == 5; give yes; give no
 ```

 Pretty simple!
-The abilty to *dependently* reference the input `number` in the output type makes this work, and because the assertions we're making are so simple the compiler is able to prove they're consistent without any extra work from us.
-We don't even have to define our own `equal_5` type, since `bool` is already generic over these kinds of assertions, along with a few other standard library types like `Optional` and `Fallible` that are commonly used to assert something about data.
+The ability to *dependently* reference the input `number` in the output type makes this work.
+And in this case, because the assertions we're making are so simple, the compiler is able to prove they're consistent without any extra work from us.

+But we don't even have to define our own `equal_5` type, we can just use `bool`, which is already generic over these kinds of assertions.
+The same is also true for a few other standard library types like `Optional` and `Fallible` that are commonly used to assert something about data.

 ```
 // bool can take a true assertion and a false assertion
-fn equal_to_5 number: u8 -> bool (number == 5) (number != 5);
+fn is_equal_5 number: u8 -> bool (number == 5) (number != 5);
   return number == 5

 // we can also use the alias for this concept
-fn equal_to_5 number: u8 -> bool.exact (number == 5);
+fn is_equal_5 number: u8 -> bool.exact (number == 5);
   return number == 5
 ```

 But something about the above assertions like `number == 5` and `number != 5` might bother you.
 If proofs are *just data*, then where do `==` and `!=` come from?
 Are they primitive in the language?
-Are they just data as well?
+Or are they just data as well?

-Indeed they are!
-But specifically, they're data that live in the `Prop` sort. `Prop` is the sort defined to hold logical assertions, and the rules about how its types are defined make it specially suited to that task.
+Indeed they are just data!
+But specifically, they're data that live in the `Prop` sort. `Prop` is the sort defined to hold logical assertions, and the rules about how its types are defined and can be used makes it specially suited to that task.

 Let's define a few of our own `Prop` types to get a feel for how it works.

 ```
-// in the computational types, unit or `()` is the "zero size" type, a type that holds no data
+// in the computational types, unit or `()` is the "zero size" type,
+// a type that holds no data
 alias MyUnit = ()
 type NominalUnit

 // we can define a prop version as well!
+// idt is short for "inductive", a type theory term that we'll explain later
-prop PropUnit
+idt PropUnit: prop
 // this type is "trivial", since it holds no information and can always be constructed
 // in the standard library this type is called "always", and in Coq it's called "True"
 alias MyAlways = always